https://educationhub.blog.gov.uk/2026/05/the-childrens-wellbeing-bill-what-parents-need-to-know/

 What extra support will be available?

-The government is doubling investment in Family Help services to £500m next year.
+The government is investing £2.4 billion in reforming children's social care over the next three years, including improving Family Help services.
 This means more support will be available for families dealing with challenges like mental health issues.

 We will also provide help to keep families together where possible, prioritising family members who step in to care for children before they go into care.